jluthi/BlazorVirtualTreeView/README.md

 ## VirtualTreeView Component - Getting Started

 ### Prerequisites
 This component uses **Google Material Design** for built-in icons.
-Make sure the following stylesheet is included in your host page or default icons will not render:
+Make sure the following stylesheet is included in your host page else default icons will not render.

 Add: